-The car involved is a 2007 Toyota Prius.
-The vehicle identification number (VIN) is JTDKB20U37_.
 No one injured.
 Minor problem, but Toyota refuses suggestions "for legal reasons", so I have to report it to you, and hope that you will relay to Toyota.
 Good car, good dash lighting system, nice rheostat to dim the instrument panel lights at night, to assist in night road visibility.
 The problem is that as you dim the instrument panel lights, the lighted symbol for the emergency flasher light switch goes completely dark before the instrument panel lights do.
 So, on a dark night, you dim the lights to make the instrument panel lights just bright enough to read, without excess reflection or distraction, and the emergency flasher switch becomes invisible because its light went completely out before the other instrument panel lights did.
 This increases distraction and reduces reaction time when you need to find and turn on the emergency flasher light switch.
 I doubt this problem is limited to just my car.
 The simple solution (everything seems simple to the guy not doing the work) would be to design and wire the dash panel lights so that the emergency flasher switch light stays a little brighter than all the other lights, as they all dim.
 That way, the switch you might most need in a hurry will be visible, even if you have dimmed your instrument panel lights.
 Quicker turn-on of the emergency flasher alerts following drivers sooner, increasing their safety, and mine.
 Thanks for working to keep us all safer on the road, and to improve the vehicles we drive.
-The failure date was Saturday, December 3, 2011.

 See all problems of the 2007 Toyota Prius.

-The car was a 2004 Toyota Prius.
-The vehicle identification number (VIN) of the car was JTDKB20U74_.
 When ambient temperature is cold, sometimes dashboard lights and speedometer do not come on when the car is started.
 Car runs but with no instrument panel.
 Sometimes when the car is in this state the car cannot be turned off by pressing the start button.
 Car can only be turned off by pressing and holding the start button down for several seconds, and even this does not always work.
 This problem has been getting worse over time.
 Toyota dealership refuses to investigate the problem, but it is documented in their warranty repair t-sb-0172-09 combination meter intermittent display bulletin.
 Instead, the dealership tries to sell us a new car!.
-It was Mar.
-1, 2011 when this instrument panel issue occurred.

 See all problems of the 2004 Toyota Prius.

-The vehicle involved is a 2010 Toyota Prius.
+The contact owns a 2010 Toyota Prius.
 While driving the vehicle at various speeds using the headlights during the day the contact noticed that the instrument panel became very difficult to see.
 The vehicle was taken to the dealership where the contact was informed that the failure could not be determined.
 The current and failure mileages were 13000.
-This problem occurred on Monday, November 16, 2009.

-The vehicle involved was a 2009 Toyota Prius.
 I have written Toyota on several occasions and they have failed to respond.
 I own a 2009 Prius.
 First,navigation system is very poor and sends you to wrong addresses.
 On Aug 17,2009,the fuel gauge was at one bar and a red triangle came on dash and car started pulling and dragging.
 I pulled off of the road on the shoulder and tried to restart car.
 It started again and then it pulled and dragged and I got back on the shoulder.
 It would not move.
 I tried to place the vehicle in neutral but it would only stay in park.
 This created a dangerous problem especially not being able to move the car and then the tow truck had to make arrangements because car would not leave park.
 As I waited for 2 hours for the tow truck,the hazard warning lights I turned on and then they only would blink on the right side of the vehicle.
 This is very dangerous since it was my left side that was exposed to traffic.
 I was later told that the car ran out of gas.
 This does not explain the nonfunctional hazard light system,the vehicle being frozen in park and the pulling and dragging on the highway.
 Was the gas gauge malfunctioning?
 I have written Toyota many times and completed surveys explaining these concerns and they fail to acknowledge or respond.
 I think a safety issue is raised.
-This instrument panel problem happened on Aug.
-17, 2009.

 See all problems of the 2009 Toyota Prius.